 Billing address for customers with card

 The customer's billing information is linked to the customer's credit card for online subscriptions.

 When a subscription is created with a card on file, the billing address captured along with the card details will be used as the customer's billing address as well.
 But you can edit the customer's billing info if needed, using the Update Billing Info option available in the Actions panel.

 When only updating the billing information for a customer, the credit card billing info will not be updated.
-But, if you update the card's billing info while updating the card details, the customer's billing info will be automatically updated.
+Similarly, when you update the card's billing info while updating the card details, the customer's billing info is not automatically updated.

 In a nutshell, for customers with a card, there is no need to worry about updating the customer's billing address separately.

 Offline customers are subscribers who do not have a card on file and have an offline subscription.